 Niacin Flush: What It Is and What You Can Do About It

 Niacin is often prescribed for high cholesterol, but it comes with some potentially unpleasant side effects.
-Here's what you need to know.
+Here's what you need to know about niacin flush.

 What is niacin?

-Niacin is also known as vitamin B3, part of the vitamin B complex that plays an important role in keeping the body operating efficiently, says the Mayo Clinic.
+Niacin, vitamin B3, is part of the vitamin B complex that plays an important role in keeping the body operating efficiently.
 B vitamins help convert our food into the energy it needs to get us through the day.
 In supplement form, niacin is primarily prescribed as a nicotinic acid to treat high cholesterol levels.
 Nicotinic acid supplements come in immediate-release form, in which the whole dose is absorbed by the body all at once, and extended-release, which dissolves more slowly, explains the National Institutes of Health Office of Dietary Supplements.
 Nicotinic acid lowers the production of triglycerides and VLDL, leading to decreased LDL (“bad”) cholesterol, increased HDL (“good”) cholesterol, and lowered triglycerides, according to a study in the Journal of Lipid Research.

 What is a niacin flush?